bnnyng/garden/content/Temporal difference learning.md

 #### Basic tabular TD($0$)

-$\quad$ Like in the [[Markov decision processes and dynamic programming|MDP]] prediction problem, TD learning for **predicting** a fixed policy involves estimating the value function (that is, of a finite-state MDP under a policy $\pi$) at a state $s$ by using the estimate at the next state $s’$, even if the latter estimate is not entirely correct.
+$\quad$ Like in the [[Markov decision processes|MDP]] prediction problem, TD learning for **predicting** a fixed policy involves estimating the value function (that is, of a finite-state MDP under a policy $\pi$) at a state $s$ by using the estimate at the next state $s’$, even if the latter estimate is not entirely correct.
 However, there are two key differences from MDPs:

 - We do not have access to the transition function $T$ or the reward function $R$, only **samples** of transitions $\langle s, a ,r,  s’\rangle$ that result from the policy interacting with the underlying MDP.
 - We initialize a table with arbitrary values $v_\pi(s)$ for all states $s$, and the function that estimates $v_\pi(s)$ at each state $s$ satisfies $\hat v_\pi(s) = v_\pi(s)$ when we have the modified Bellman equation $$ \hat v_\pi (s) \approx \mathbb E_{\pi, T}[r + \gamma \hat v_\pi(s')]. $$